pyguy411/python-etc/README.md

 # python-etc

-# Mostly python3 and then some other tech tossed in
+Hi :wave: , this site is mostly python3 and then some other tech tossed in

+most of this information is easily found on the internet, but the code and opinions are completely my own.

+much of the code is dated, the git log will not provide any real insight into many of the files that exist.

 ## little goodies of code for
 - proof of concept,
 - demo purposes